 She has recorded a solo project apply named “You Should Be Here” which was listed among the “Top Ten CD’s” of 2015 in several European countries, in addition to a smashing single entitled, “Welcome In”.
 Carla Benson receives rave reviews wherever she appears.

 What sets her apart is her love for and command of several musical styles, and her ability to incorporate many of them into her sets.
-One writer in the Washington Post described as her “delivery with aplomb”!
-Unlike many artists, Carla Benson began vocal training at age 12 and is a trained Classical Vocalist.
+One writer in the Washington Post described as her style as “delivery with aplomb”!
+Carla Benson began private vocal training at age 12 and is a trained Classical Vocalist.
 In her home she was exposed to classic jazz standards delivered by the likes of Sarah Vaughn, Arthur Prysock, Nancy Wilson and Aretha Franklin- The Columbia years, Musicals from Fred Astaire and Ginger Rogers to West Side Story.
 The Beatles to Wes Montgomery, The Mamas and The Poppas to Patti Labelle.
 An evening with Carla Benson is an experience in all of these styles woven and meshed together in an extraordinary tapestry of Vocal Excellence!